jpcposts/jpcposts.github.io/_posts/2023/2023-07-28-bootable_usb_balenaetcher.md

 8. **Wait for the Process to Complete**: The flashing process may take some time, depending on the size of the bootable image and the speed of your USB drive.
 Wait for balenaEtcher to complete the process.<br>
 9. **Eject the USB Drive**: Once the flashing process is done, balenaEtcher will automatically eject the USB drive.
 You now have a bootable USB drive ready for use!<br>

+[Rufus](https://rufus.ie/en/) is an alternative application that will allow you to create a bootable USB drive.

 ## Conclusion

 Congratulations!
 You have successfully created a bootable USB drive using balenaEtcher.
 This versatile tool simplifies the process of creating bootable USB drives, making it easier for you to install operating systems and perform various system tasks.